 While some are easy to install, this saves your time and lets you start using them real quick.
 On the other hand, some require more time to configure.
 So, make sure you consider this factor.

-Some are a bit complicated and harder to understand than others.
-If you have prior experience with frameworks, you may choose the complex one, but beginners should go with simple ones.
+Some are a bit more complicated and harder to understand than others.
+If you have prior experience with frameworks, you may choose the complex one, but beginners should choose simple ones.

 Complex frameworks usually come with more options than straightforward ones.
 They also offer more configuration options, interface options, and widgets that you can leverage.